xxAbhilash/Realsles-admin/README.md

 ## License

 This project is proprietary and intended for internal use.
-Contact DESUN TECHNOLOGY PVT LTD the real owner for licensing details.
+Contact  Abhi and group the real owner for licensing details.

 ---

-> Built with ❤️ by DESUN TECHNOLOGY PVT LTD.
+> Built by Abhi and group